 • EHS-AA continues to post the storm water digital display; titled "Keep our Michigan Waters BLUE!" which explains what storm water runoff is and why it can pose a threat to surface waters.
-The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from August 31, 2020 through November 21, 2020.
+The digital display was exhibited on flat screen televisions located within the Shapiro Undergraduate Library and the Hatcher Graduate Library from March 7, 2022 to March 13, 2022 and April 4, 2022 to April 10, 2022.
 The Shapiro Library displays are located in the first-floor lobby next to Bert's Cafe and the third-floor lobby entrance to the Science Library.
-The digital display was also posted in the lobbies of 18 residence halls from August 31, 2020 to April 30, 2021.
-The digital display is scheduled to be posted again at the residence halls this coming fiscal year.
-However the libraries are using their digital displays to exclusively communicate user safety protocols and could not accommodate additional messaging for the spring 2021 and fall 2021 semesters.
-We hope for a return to previous display options in the winter of 2022.
+The digital display was also posted in the lobbies of 18 residence halls and associated dining halls from August 25, 2021 through the end of the academic year.
+The digital display is scheduled to be posted again at the libraries, residence halls, and dining halls this coming academic year.

-- A digital display titled "Never Dump Anything Down a Drain" was posted in the EHS-AA lobby on a digital kiosk from September 1, 2020 to December 18, 2020 and March 1, 2021 to June 30, 2021. - UMAA was a listed community partner in the 2021 Huron River Watershed Community Calendar and supported its distribution.
-The 2021 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 39,294 2021 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 230 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
-A 2022 calendar is planned for future distribution. - In an effort to reach the U-M digital audience, U-M continued to share storm water-related social media posts in this reporting period.
-Eleven Twitter posts were made on the University of Michigan Twitter page and one post was made on the University of Michigan's LinkedIn account.
-See Figure 1 for a copy of the April 15, 2021 Twitter post.
+- A digital display titled "Never Dump Anything Down a Drain" was posted in the EHS-AA lobby on a digital kiosk from September 1, 2021 to December 31, 2021 and April 1, 2022 to June 30, 2022. - UMAA was a listed community partner in the 2022 Huron River Watershed Community Calendar and supported its distribution.
+The 2022 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 35,000 2022 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
+A 2023 calendar is planned for future distribution. - In an effort to reach the U-M digital audience, U-M continued to share storm water-related social media posts in this reporting period.
+Five Twitter posts were made on the University of Michigan Twitter page.
+See Figure 1 for a copy of the December 3, 2021 Twitter post.
 The messages are shown in Table 3.